 The main reason why it didn’t work is we didn’t look at budgeting from the big picture, what we wanted to do in life and how to get there with money.

 A budget shouldn’t be looked at as constricting.
-It should be seen as a path towards financial freedom.
+It should be seen as a path to financial freedom.

-While it took us awhile to nail down a budget, the advantages of budgeting outweigh any other disadvantages or nay-sayers.
+While it took us some time to nail down a budget, yet the advantages of budgeting outweigh any other disadvantages or nay-sayers.

-For us, it was the decision to pay off debt, that helped catapult us to finally sticking to a budget.
+For us, it was the decision to pay off debt, which helped catapult us to finally sticking to a budget.
 Thus, coming to fully understand the true advantages of budgeting.
 Guess how much we paid off??
-You’ll have to read about it over here.
+Read about our reason to pay off debt.

-Now, it is our life’s visions that keep up consistent with our budget because the benefits of budgeting are too great.
+Now, it is our life’s visions that keep up consistent with budgeting because the benefits of budgeting are too great.